keirbowden/LtgJasmineUnitTesting/README.md

 # Unit Testing Lightning Components with Jasmine
-Codebase for my Dreamforce 16 Dev Zone Talk
+Codebase for my Dreamforce 16 Dev Zone Talk.
+You can find the slides [here](http://www.slideshare.net/keirb/unit-testing-lightning-components-with-jasmine).

 ## My Domain
 Lightning components require My Domain so don't forget to turn that on first!